BubbleMania

 WHERE CAN WE SEE YOU PERFORM?

-My list of Public Show Dates and Locations is right here on my website, and is updated monthly.
+My list of Public Show Dates and Locations* is right here on my website, and is updated regularly.
+But only public shows.

 Back to FAQ list

-WHY DO YOU COVER YOUR SOLUTION AND UNCOVER IT A MINUTE LATER?
+WHY DO YOU SOMETIMES COVER YOUR SOLUTION AND UNCOVER IT A MINUTE LATER?

 Back to FAQ list